-- Related infrastructure in relatively close proximity to access opportunities - The need to establish complementary zonings to integrate land uses and bring work in close proximity to the community - The need for employment opportunities to be in close proximity to Darling, where lately households in the lower income cohort and whom mainly qualifying for fully subsidized housing, settled. - (b) Calculation of the number of jobs created is limited.
+- Related infrastructure in relatively close proximity to access opportunities - The need to establish complementary zonings to integrate land uses for example residential and alternative energy generation. - The need to bring work in close proximity to the workforce. - (b) Calculation of the number of jobs created is limited.